-AEP Texas is proposing a very similar program in 2024 compared to 2022 and 2023, and is predicting they will exceed demand and energy goals, though they will not achieve as much as in previous years.
-We would note that their performance bonus is roughly 25% of their total budget which seems unfair to ratepayers, and at the very least, they should increase their program budget so that ratepayers get more for their investment.
+AEP Texas is proposing a very similar program in 2025 compared to 2023 and 2024, and is predicting they will exceed demand and energy goals, even exceeding their achievements from previous years.
+We would note that their performance bonus of \$6 million is roughly 25% of their total budget which seems unfair to ratepayers, and at the very least, they should increase their program budget so that ratepayers get more for their investment.
+Under the existing cost caps, AEP could literally nearly double their proposed budget but are not considering anything new.

 The Sierra Club believes that AEP Texas should be directed to spend significantly more and specifically increase funding for low-income and hard-to-reach programs, begin funding residential demand response programs and also consider winter energy efficiency and demand response programs for residential consumers.
 Whole house and storage rebates should also be considered.
+Finally, anticipating additional federal funding for energy efficiency should be considered.